 Protecting your deck from water erosion is a necessity.

-I have yet to repair the gutter and I noticed that the constant repeated waterfall where the rain pours over has caused the DeckOver to release right at that spot.
+I have yet to repair the gutter and I noticed that the constantly repeated waterfall where the rain pours over has caused the DeckOver to release right at that spot.

 Tip 4: Surface

-Evaluating age and condition of the surface is critical.
+Evaluating the age and condition of the surface is critical.